Dunglish: Compound nouns written as one word

 In English, only certain compound nouns (such as "schoolteacher") can be written as one word, whereas in Dutch the default is to write compound nouns as a single word.
-This is witnessed in errors in English texts on signs – at Schiphol Airport alone one can see signs for "meetingpoint", "boardingpass" and "traintickets".
 In some cases the English compound noun spelled as two words has been officially absorbed by the Dutch language as a single loanword – as is the case with creditcard (credit card) and jetlag (jet lag).

 Verb conjugation

 English and Dutch are both West Germanic languages, with many cognate verbs with identical or nearly identical meanings.
 This similarity between verbs may cause speakers of Dutch to conjugate English verbs according to Dutch grammar.